Myanmar Cost of Travel – Suggested Daily Budget

 cost of travel in Myanmar

-We’re going with $25 as our Myanmar backpacking budget which makes it a fraction more expensive than some of its Southeast Asian neighbours but not significantly so.
-The cost of accommodation is certainly a bit higher and it’s not the easiest country to get around so you can end up spending more on transport, particularly if you want to see a large portion of a country that is deceptively big.
+$30/day is a typical Myanmar backpacking budget which makes it a fraction more expensive than some of its Southeast Asian neighbours but not significantly so.
+The cost of accommodation is certainly a bit higher with slightly less backpacker style offerings than in Thailand for example.
+It’s also not the easiest country to get around so you can end up spending more on transport, particularly if you want to see a large portion of a country that is deceptively big.

 More Comfortable Myanmar Backpacking Budget